 Can dogs and ferrets get along?

-Because ferrets are domesticated and incapable of surviving in the wild alone, most dogs have never seen or smelled a ferret before.
+Because ferrets are domesticated and incapable of surviving in the wild alone, most dogs have never seen or smelled a ferret.
 When dogs first encounter a ferret, they don’t know what to do.

-To make sure the meeting is positive for both dogs and ferrets, take their introduction slowly, just as you would if you were introducing your dog to another dog.
+To ensure the meeting is positive for both dogs and ferrets, introduce them slowly, just as you would if introducing your dog to another dog.

 Before making an introduction, think about the personalities of both pets.
 Does either show any signs of aggression?
 Is either territorial?